braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/file_storage_integrations.md

 - `PAYLOAD` - This is a JSON string of the fields you want to sync to the user in Braze.

 {% alert note %}
+Unlike with data warehouse sources, the `UPDATED_AT` column is not required nor supported.
+{% endalert %}

+{% alert note %}
 Files added to the S3 source bucket should not exceed 512MB.
 Files larger than 512MB will result in an error and will not be synced to Braze.
 {% endalert %}

 {% tabs %}
 {% tab JSON Attributes %}